-After all, we are all just going about our business getting from one place to another.
+After all, we are all just going about our day, getting from one place to another.
 It makes it faster, easier and safer for everyone if we share the roads responsibly.

 Stay aware, our roads are to share.

 Our Chinatown Carpark is home to the Bike Pod, a secure lock-up facility with lockers and showers for those who ride into the city.
-Visit the Bike Pod page.
+Visit the Bike Parking page.